The Future of Sustainable Operations

 Calling out carbon.
 Researchers are finding intriguing ways to address elements of the climate crisis caused by carbon emissions – and providing signals of where future solutions may lie.
 Think: Fabric that collects solar energy so that your shirt can charge your phone.
 Generators that turn one drop of rainwater into energy that lights up 100 small LED bulbs.
 Electricity generated by the friction of elevator brakes.
 Using AI to spot model supply chains and find ways to cut carbon emissions.

-Click on the link to learn more: “Emerging Technologies to Tackle Climate Change – By Land, Sea, and Air.”
-And check out “Innovating a Path Out of the Climate Emergency” for a summary of the innovative approaches technologists are using to pinpoint sources of excessive carbon emissions so that we can mitigate them, along with research on converting agricultural waste into fertilizer and industrial exhaust into concrete.
+Read “Emerging Technologies to Tackle Climate Change – By Land, Sea, and Air" for a summary of the innovative approaches being used to pinpoint sources of excessive carbon emissions and mitigate them.

 SAP Insights Newsletter